forrtproject/forrtproject.github.io/content/lesson-plans/lesson-plans.md

 ### Motivation
 ---------------------

 Developing educational resources is essential to facilitate engagement with, adherence to, and learning of research transparency, replicability, openness, and reproducibility.
 Despite the growing awareness of the benefits of training reproducible methods within undergraduate and postgraduate curricula, there remains a lack of systematic incorporation of open scholarship practices in taught courses across Higher Education.
-Also, while many pedagogical resources are regularly developed for this purpose, they are not often openly and actively shared with the wider community.
+While many pedagogical resources are regularly developed for this purpose, they are not often openly and actively shared with the wider community.
 While the potential reasons for this are diverse, one reason may be the dearth of available ready-to-use educational resources.

 To support instructors aiming to bridge that gap, FORRT's community built open educational resources that can be integrated into taught courses ‘out of the box’.
 As creating or changing course content can be onerous and time-consuming, we aimed to make evidence-based, high-quality lesson plans and activities available to teaching faculty, thus reducing the labour required to develop and implement open scholarship content.